Summer captured in a crochet pattern

 May I introduce you to Farmer Hank?

-You won't believe it, but I thought it would be fun to tell you a bit more about some members of my CB's Creations Family.
-The first one I thought of was my Farmer Hank.
-As it turns out, I made the pattern of Farmer Hank 5 years ago!
-It couldn't be more beautiful, to celebrate his 5th anniversary with an ode to this handsome Farmer Hank!
+It's hard to believe, but I thought it would be nice to tell a little more about some members of my CB's Creations Family.
+And the first one I thought of was my Farmer Hank.
+It turns out that I already made the pattern of Farmer Hank in 2017!
+This charming Farmer Hank simply deserves a tribute!

 From Swallow to Farmer to Crochet Pattern